F . J o h n & F i o n a O w e n

 Her paintings are a celebration of, and a homage to, Nature.
 She works in the tradition of the Mystic Visionaries, from William Blake, Samuel Palmer, Richard Jeffries, through to Cedric Morris, Kathleen Raine and Robin Tanner, and believes this pattern in painting and writing to be a thread through time, existing metaphysically as a united body of consciousness.

-The adjacent painting "As Above So Below" is the cover of the new 'Five Valleys Herbal". www.weedsintheheart.org.uk
+The adjacent painting "As Above So Below" will be the cover of : 'Five Valleys Herbal" www.weedsintheheart.org.uk

 The Old Chapel

 10am - 5pm daily garden open £3.50 (charity)

 2018 S U M M E R E X H I B I T I O N :